ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

- local government, a county or the secretary made [thereunder] UNDER  THE UNIFORM  CODE OR UNDER THE APPLICABLE CODE ENFORCEMENT PROGRAM regarding standards for construction, maintenance, or  fire  protection  equipment and  systems,  shall  be  GUILTY  OF  AN  UNCLASSIFIED MISDEMEANOR.
-SUCH OFFENSE SHALL BE punishable by a fine of  not  more  than  one  thousand dollars per day of violation, or imprisonment not exceeding one year, or both  for  the  first one hundred eighty days, and for the following one hundred eighty days shall be punishable by a fine of no less than  twen-
+ local government, a county or the secretary made [thereunder] UNDER  THE UNIFORM  CODE OR UNDER THE APPLICABLE CODE ENFORCEMENT PROGRAM regarding standards for construction, maintenance, or  fire  protection  equipment and systems, shall be punishable by a fine of not more than one thousand dollars per day of violation, or imprisonment not exceeding one year, or both  for  the  first one hundred eighty days, and for the following one hundred eighty days shall be punishable by a fine of no less than  twen-